-Jim Corrigan enters his second year as an assistant coach on the Old Dominion's basketball staff in 2014.
+Jim Corrigan enters his third year as an assistant coach on the Old Dominion’s basketball staff in 2015.
 Head coach Karen Barefoot announced the addition of Corrigan, a 19-year veteran of the ODU men’s basketball staff, in July 2013.

 During his first season working with the Lady Monarchs, Corrigan helped guide the team to an 18-16 record and a berth into the WNIT, where they outlasted Navy 68-60 in the opening round.
 Also under his leadership, junior Shae Kelley became just the fifth player in program history to score 1,000 points in just two seasons on her way to being named to the All-Conference USA First Team.